 cd dpkg −−get−selections > ~/my-installed-programs

-It would also be a good idea to keep a backup copy of your third party repository sources (don't forget to keep their respective keys! - I keep them as inline comments inside my files), so:
+It is also a good idea to save a backup copy of your third party repository sources (also don't forget their respective keys! - TIP: I paste 3rd party repo keys as inline comments inside my repo files), so:

 cp /etc/apt/sources.list.d/* 3rdparties/

 Also, make a backup copy of your important stuff; here I'll show you how to perform a simple tbz2 backup archive of your important stuff:

 Expect the above command to take a while (depending on the amount of your data and your CPU's juice).

 Once you have your user profile file backed-up and moved somewhere safe (ie. save it on your flash keys, ext HDDs, etc.), you may start the REAL Upgrade process.